Vern Gambetta: Lessons from the 'Sir Alex Ferguson of performance'

 Only a fool would dismiss the wisdom of a practitioner who has worked with some of the biggest teams and athletes in sport over the course of 45 years.

 In the 1980s, he was Director of Conditioning for the Chicago White Sox baseball team, at a time when “you could count the number of strength and conditioning coaches in North American sport on the fingers of one hand”.

-When the MLS launched, he became conditioning coach for the Tampa Bay Mutiny and travelled to the 1998 World Cup as part of USA’s backroom staff.
+When the MLS launched, he became conditioning coach for the Tampa Bay Mutiny and travelled to the 1998 World Cup as part of the USA’s backroom staff.

-Monica Seles turned to Gambetta when she was battling to save her tennis career following a devastating on-court stabbing in 1993, Eddie Jones has travelled out to America to attend his annual GAIN conference and England cricket have used him as a consultant.
+Monica Seles turned to Gambetta when she was battling to save her tennis career following a devastating on-court stabbing in 1993.
+Eddie Jones has travelled out to America to attend his annual GAIN conference.
+And England cricket have used him as a consultant.

 Prior to our interview, I asked former Manchester United Head of Performance Tony Strudwick, who now works with Wales and Sheffield Wednesday, for his thoughts about the 72-year-old American.

 “Vern is the Sir Alex Ferguson of the athletic performance world,” Strudwick told me.
 “He is an intuitive trailblazer who has led the way to new ideas and methods.
 And above all that, he is a gentleman who has time for everyone.”

 What follow are excerpts from a 90-minute interview, in which Gambetta, sitting in the book-lined office of his home in Sarasota, Florida, gave some lessons from five decades in performance.

 Vern Gambetta: One of my mentors is Nort Thornton (pictured), who was the swimming coach for the University of California for more than 30 years.
 He changed the sport forever with Matt Biondi.